redsonola/collabcmi/README.md

 ./scripts/deploy.sh

 It will deploy to spacebetween.courtney-brown.net.
+You'll need an aws key to deploy, so just let me when you're ready to do that.

 Probably we should (will) get a separate web space, tho, for this project, since I am using that for my audiovisual instrument.
 But -- if you wanted to test something actually on the internet instead of localhost/network.